 COVID-19 is caused by the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
 Coronaviruses are a family of viruses that can affect people and animals.
 They can cause mild to severe respiratory illnesses.

 If you have COVID-19 or think you have it, you must isolate yourself at home and avoid contact with other people, both inside and outside your home, to avoid spreading the illness.
 This is called home isolation or self quarantine.
+You should do this immediately and not wait for any COVID-19 testing.

 - As much as possible, stay in one room and away from others in your home.
 Use a separate bathroom if you can.
 Do not leave your home except to get medical care if needed.